c4l1c0/esp8266goggle/README.md

 * CS    <==>    D1

 CS pin could be set to another pin by specifying it on a variable called pinCS.

+# Audio Visualizer Function
+I added audio visualizer function.
+To use it, you need to run the Processing program on your computer.
+Your computer need to be connected to the esp8266's access point.